shwoop-ltd/adventure-app-services/README.md

 [dynamodb]: https://aws.amazon.com/dynamodb/
 [cognito]: https://aws.amazon.com/cognito/

-The Shwoop Back End runs on AWS, using four different AWS services:
+The Shwoop Back End runs on AWS.
+Here we describe which services we use and how they fit together.

+### Executing Code

-1.  **[Lambda][lambda]**, which takes a set of JavaScript functions and executes them for us when we tell it to.
+**[Lambda][lambda]**, which takes a set of JavaScript functions and executes them for us when we tell it to.
 By providing an abstraction layer over the servers these functions run on, AWS Lambda can dynamically adjust resource allocation to match demand.

     Our Lambda functions are defined in `./template.yaml`, each with the type `AWS::Serverless::Function`.
 This file is an [AWS Serverless Application Model][aws-sam] (SAM) [Application Defintion template][template].
 It defines all of the